Introduced by musician Ray Ahipene-Mercer and City Gallery Chief Curator Robert Leonard.

 1994, Dir.
 Gregor Nicholas, 15min

-A coming-of-age story about a Pākehā boy falling in love with neighbouring Māori girl, set in suburban Auckland in 1965.
+A coming-of-age story about a Pākehā boy falling in love with a neighbouring Māori girl, set in suburban Auckland in 1965.

 Don’t Let It Get You